-This example shows how to control the position of a motor through an EtherCAT network.
+This example shows how to control the position of a motor using EtherCAT communication.

 Connect the network port of the dedicated card in the target computer to the EtherCAT IN port of the Accelnet™ drive.